Sriwijaya Air Flight 182

 Sriwijaya Air Flight 182 was a scheduled domestic passenger flight from Jakarta to Pontianak, Indonesia.
-Five minutes after departing from Soekarno–Hatta International Airport on 9 January 2021, the Boeing 737-500 experienced an upset and crashed into the Java Sea off the Thousand Islands just 4 minutes after takeoff, killing all 62 people on board.
+Just four minutes after departing from Soekarno–Hatta International Airport on 9 January 2021, the Boeing 737-500 entered an upset and crashed into the Java Sea off the Thousand Islands, killing all 62 people on board.
 A search of the area recovered wreckage, human remains, and items of clothing.
 The flight data recorder was recovered on 12 January, and the data storage module of the cockpit voice recorder was recovered on 30 March.
-Flight 182 is the third deadliest accident involving a Boeing 737-500 after Aeroflot Flight 821 and Asiana Airlines Flight 733, and was the deadliest plane crash in 2021.
+Flight 182 was the deadliest plane crash in 2021.

 During the search, Indonesia's National Transportation Safety Committee (NTSC) used the available data from Flightradar24, and hypothesised that the plane's engines were still operating upon impact.
 It was known that the autothrottle on this aircraft had malfunctioned a few days earlier, and one line of investigation was whether this might have contributed to the accident.

 A preliminary report released on 10 February 2021 suggested problems with the plane's autothrottle; the thrust lever for the left engine reduced thrust as the aircraft climbed, while the thrust lever for the right engine remained fixed.
-On 10 November 2022, the NTSC published the final report of the investigation, concluding that the crash had been caused by a combination of a faulty autothrottle and pilot error.
+On 10 November 2022, the NTSC published the final report of the investigation, concluding that the crash had been caused by a combination of a faulty autothrottle, pilot error and inadequate training.

 Background

 Aircraft

 The aircraft involved was a Boeing 737-524, registered as PK-CLC (c/n 27323, Line no.2616).
 It was equipped with two CFM International CFM56-3B1 engines.
 At the time of the accident, the aircraft had accumulated 62,983 hours and 40,383 cycles.

-The aircraft was manufactured in 1994, and had its maiden flight on 13 May 1994.
-It was first delivered to Continental Airlines on 31 May 1994 under the registration N27610.
+The aircraft was manufactured in 1994, and was delivered to Continental Airlines in May 1994 under the registration N27610.
 The aircraft was transferred to United Airlines in 2010 after Continental and United merged.
-On 15 May 2012, the aircraft was sold to Sriwijaya Air.
-It was the first of a total of fifteen 737-500s received by Sriwijaya Air in 2012 to replace their 737-200s.
+It was sold to Sriwijaya Air in May 2012, the first of fifteen 737-500s received by Sriwijaya Air that year to replace their 737-200s.
 Sriwijaya Air named the aircraft Citra.

 Between March and December 2020, the aircraft was stored at Surabaya Juanda International Airport due to reduced demand for air travel during the coronavirus pandemic.
-The Ministry of Transportation stated that it inspected the aircraft on 14 December 2020 and issued a new certificate of airworthiness on 17 December 2020.
+The Ministry of Transportation inspected the aircraft on 14 December 2020 and issued a new certificate of airworthiness three days later.
 It resumed service on 19 December 2020.